21 Top-Rated Day Trips from London, England

 Before circling the megaliths, spend some time in the Stonehenge Visitor Centre to learn about the stones and the people who built them.
 In addition to beautifully conceived audio/visual exhibits, its fascinating displays include more than 250 ancient artifacts.
 This UNESCO World Heritage site also includes authentic replicas of Neolithic houses illustrating everyday Neolithic life.

-An easy way to get to Stonehenge is on a 6.5-hour London to Stonehenge Shuttle Bus and Independent Day Trip.
-This popular tour includes admission tickets to see the stones and all the related exhibits, plus a complimentary audio-guide.
+An easy way to get to Stonehenge is on a guided tour which typically includes admission tickets to see the stones and all the related exhibits, plus a complimentary audio-guide.

 Prefer to make the journey from London to Stonehenge yourself?
 If you're planning on driving the 88-mile route, allow at least 2 hours each way, traffic depending.
 As there are no direct trains to Stonehenge, you'll want to make the 90-minute journey to the pretty cathedral city of Salisbury and pick up a Salisbury Red shuttle bus for the short final leg of your Stonehenge adventure.